abhayagiri/beginning-our-day/manuscripts/markdown/vol2.md

 the mind or heart is dissonant, we can see that clearly as we become aligned with Dhamma.
 And when the mind and heart are each in tune, we can feel that right away, reflecting to ourselves, *This feels peaceful.
 This feels clear.
-This brings happiness and wellbeing.
+This brings happiness and well-being.
 This is the opposite of following my attachments and desires, which always leads to dissatisfaction.*